howard-community-college/ENES247_TRUC/lab4-PriorityEncoders_ROM/README.md

 ![1549963293335](1549963293335.png)

-Google found [this](https://forums.xilinx.com/t5/Synthesis/Pathnames-for-Verilog-readmem-Datafiles-for-synthesis-Warning/td-p/775824) in response to typing in the error message.  *How many solutions to the problem are in the Xilinx user forum post?*
+Google found [this](https://forums.xilinx.com/t5/Synthesis/Pathnames-for-Verilog-readmem-Datafiles-for-synthesis-Warning/td-p/775824) in response to typing in the error message.  *How many solutions to the problem are in the Xilinx user forum post?*  **only 1**

 *Describe the solution that works in words:*

 ![1549963883327](1549963883327.png)

-*When is the file read by vivado (RTL analysis, synthesis, implementation or bitstream? )*
+*When is the file read by vivado (RTL analysis, synthesis, implementation or bitstream? )*  **bitstream**

-*What does this tell you about the file's sustainability (easy to identify, easy to modify, easy to find)?*
+*What does this tell you about the file's sustainability (easy to identify, easy to modify, easy to find)?* **easy to identify**

 *After following the forum's post, what is the path to where the file actually lives?*